By: Sharon Aron Baron & Carly Levy

 A Coral Springs couple were not only faced with the challenge of caring for two children with muscular dystrophy, they did it while their roof was leaking above their heads.

 Residents Stefan and Karin Schwarz’s live in Coral Springs with their sons Philipp, 25, and Peter, 24, who were diagnosed with muscular dystrophy at the age of seven.
-Recent heavy rains and flooding not only caused leaks, but created mold which caused an odor in the house.
-Their neighbor Luz Levin, commander of the Coral Springs Civil Air Patrol became so concerned about the conditions of their home that she made several phone calls, including to the city, to see if there was anyone that could help them.
+Recent heavy rains and flooding not only caused leaks, but created mold causing an odor in the house.
+Their neighbor Luz Levin, commander of the Coral Springs Civil Air Patrol, became so concerned about the conditions of their home that she made several phone calls, including to the city, to see if there was anyone that could help them.

 John Famularo, president of ABC Roofing, was contacted by two Coral Springs employees asking if his company could help.
 He said his company does a charitable project every year, and after visiting the home, he felt this was a worthy one.

 “For us to help, it’s great for us to do that, and it feels good.”